stephendawsondev/Cork-Car-Cut/README.md

 - [Fancy Border Radius Generator](https://mdbootstrap.com/docs/standard/tools/design/fancy-border-radius/) was used to create the unusal accompanying image shapes that were used on the homepage and contact page.

--   [MDN Web Docs](https://developer.mozilla.org/) : For the contact forms structre for the radio buttons and their labels in the contact form.
+-   [MDN Web Docs](https://developer.mozilla.org/) : For the contact form's structure for the radio buttons and their labels (Inputs inside labels)

 ### Content